-Average TimelineLeaves LAX Los Angeles, CA 1 minute early.
+Average TimelineLeaves LAX Los Angeles, CA on time.

 Flight Reliability By Airline ?